The Land Before Time VI: The Secret of Saurus Rock

 The Land Before Time VI: The Secret of Saurus Rock is a 1998 direct-to-video animated adventure musical film and the sixth film in The Land Before Time series about four dinosaurs and a pterosaur who live in the Great Valley.
 It is the first film in which Thomas Dekker is the voice of Littlefoot.
 This was the second The Land Before Time direct-to-video film to be produced and directed by Charles Grosvenor.
+It was produced by Universal Cartoon Studios and released by Universal Studios Home Video on December 1, 1998.

 Plot

 One night, Littlefoot's grandfather tells the children stories about how their universe was created, as well as the "Lone Dinosaur", a legendary Longneck (Diplodocus) who protected the Great Valley from a ferocious Sharptooth (Tyrannosaurus).
 During the fight, the Sharptooth was killed and the Lone Dinosaur suffered a scar across his right eye.
 Soon after the battle, a huge dinosaur-like monolith emerged during an earthquake.
 The dinosaurs called it "Saurus Rock".
 The legend also states that if anyone damages the monolith, bad luck would descend upon the Valley.

 The next day, while the children are playing, Littlefoot accidentally falls off a cliff and is saved by a mysterious Diplodocus named Doc.
 Littlefoot is intrigued by Doc, who is scarred across one eye and displays prior knowledge of the Great Valley's topography.
 This causes him to assume Doc is the Lone Dinosaur.
 He tells his friends this, narrating a legend to support his assumption.
 Inspired, Cera's infant niece and nephew, Dinah and Dana, go to Saurus Rock unnoticed.
 The next day, a worried Cera informs Littlefoot that Dinah and Dana are missing, and the group deduces where they are headed.

 When Littlefoot and his friends finally reach Saurus Rock, they see Dinah and Dana on the top.
 As they climb up to rescue them, Dinah and Dana fall off the top, breaking off one of the rock's teeth.
 As they head home, an Allosaurus chases them.
 The children cross a gorge via a suspended log, but when the Sharptooth tries to follow them, the log breaks under its weight and it falls to its apparent death.
 On the way home, they are confronted by Cera's father, who scolds Cera for not properly caring for the twins.
 As Cera marches herself home, he continues with his talk to her that she still must be watched herself.
 That night, Littlefoot has a nightmare in which he falls off a tooth on Saurus Rock and the entire monolith collapses.
 Grandpa Longneck comforts his grandson after he wakes up from the nightmare, but Littlefoot asks him what would happen if Saurus Rock was broken.
 His Grandpa replies that "bad luck would descend upon the valley".